slached/E-Commerce/README.md

 - **Express.js**: A web application framework for Node.js that simplifies the creation of server routes and handling of HTTP requests.
 - **MongoDB**: The database used for storing product details, user information, and order history.
 It’s a NoSQL database that allows for flexible data modeling.
 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, which provides a straightforward way to interact with the database using schemas and models.
+- **Redis**: Used for caching frequently accessed data to improve application performance and reduce database load.

 ### Authentication